dcehd/todou-telegram-bot/README.md

 1. Start the bot with /start.
 2. Enter the number of tasks you'd like to view (1-10) or type "all" to see all remaining tasks.
 3. Mark tasks as completed using the "Done" button.

+## Customization

+---
+- Task List: Edit the task_list variable in the code to include your tasks.
+- Persistent Storage: The bot uses completed_tasks.json to save completed tasks.
+Delete this file to reset the progress.